SRoddis/Mongo.Migration/Readme.md

 Mongo.Migration is designed for the [MongoDB C# Driver]( https://github.com/mongodb/mongo-csharp-driver) to migrate your documents easily and on-the-fly.
 No more downtime for schema-migrations.
 Just write small and simple `migrations`.

-`Please NOTE` that updates are not handled, because updates don’t use serialization.
+`PLEASE NOTE` that updates, aggregate pipeline and projections are not handled in the current version, because they don’t use serialization.
 You have to handle them yourself.

 # Installation